arneBersch/Zoeglfrex/docs/reference.md

 ```
 Cue 1
 ```
-Please note that when you add a new Cue, the cue will use the values of Attribute 2, 3, 4, 5 and 6 of the previouse Cue as these values are tracked.
+Please note that when you add a new Cue, the cue will use the values of Attribute 2, 3, 4, 5 and 6 of the previouse Cue as these values will be tracked.

 ### Cue Attribute 2 Set (Intensities)
 This command sets the Intensity of the selected Groups in the selected Cues: